 Note to musicians: Please direct inquiries to firstname.lastname@example.org and put Attention: Theresa in the subject line.
 Thanks in advance for your interest.
 Due to the large volume of submissions we receive and the limited performance slots available we cannot guarantee a prompt response to your inquiries but we do appreciate hearing from you.

-Great news for fans of jazz pianist Leslie Pintchik, formerly a fixture at the Watercolor Café: She is now appearing at Alvin & Friends twice a month, on the second and fourth Saturdays.
-On February 11th and again on February 25th Leslie Pintchik Trio returns to the main dining room with Leslie Pintchik on piano, Scott Hardy on bass, and Michael Sarin on drums.
-“Pianist and composer Leslie Pintchik is one of the finest bandleaders in the field of straight-ahead jazz right now, someone who not only writes with inventive wit and a keen melodic sense, but who also consistently draws the best out of her band members — and she plays piano like a combination of Bud Powell and Bill Evans, impressionistic without being arty, tunefully direct without being simplistic..” —CDHotList.com (October, 2016) No cover charge, but tables in the main dining room are reserved for those ordering a meal and there is a two-drink minimum at the bar.
+Jazz pianist Leslie Pintchik, formerly a fixture at the late lamented Watercolor Café, now appears at Alvin & Friends twice a month, with Scott Hardy on bass and Michael Sarin on drums.
+As CDHotlist.com noted in October, 2016, “Pianist and composer Leslie Pintchik is one of the finest bandleaders in the field of straight-ahead jazz right now, someone who not only writes with inventive wit and a keen melodic sense, but who also consistently draws the best out of her band members — and she plays piano like a combination of Bud Powell and Bill Evans, impressionistic without being arty, tunefully direct without being simplistic.”
+Their latest CD is “You Eat My Food, You Drink My Wine, You Steal My Girl!”
+Hear them Saturday, July 13th and 27th.